Industrial Demands of Molybdenum and Molybdenum Alloys

-The TZM alloy has the excellent high-temperature strength and comprehensive properties and is the most widely used molybdenum alloy.
+The TZM alloy has excellent high-temperature strength and comprehensive properties and is the most widely used molybdenum alloy.
 In the United States, engine turbine discs are made of TZM alloy, and the molybdenum accounts for 15% of total molybdenum consumption.
 TZM and TZC molybdenum alloys have better mechanical properties than pure molybdenum and are widely used in the manufacture of high-temperature tools, molds, and various structural parts.
-Seamless tube made of molybdenum-rhenium alloy (containing 50% Re) has excellent high-temperature performance and can be used at the temperature close to its melting point.
+A seamless tube made of molybdenum-rhenium alloy (containing 50% Re) has excellent high-temperature performance and can be used at a temperature close to its melting point.
 It can be used as the support, ring, grid and other parts of the thermocouple sleeve and electron tube cathode.

 Molybdenum and molybdenum alloys not only have high-temperature strength, good electrical conductivity, thermal conductivity and low thermal expansion coefficient (similar to electronic pipe glass) but also have the advantage of easier processing than tungsten.
-Therefore, molybdenum plates, molybdenum belts, molybdenum foils, molybdenum tubes, molybdenum bars, molybdenum wires and profiles produced by conventional processing methods have been widely used in electron tubes, electric light source parts, metal processing tools, and turbine discs.
+Therefore, molybdenum plates, molybdenum belts, molybdenum foils, molybdenum tubes, molybdenum bars, molybdenum wires, and profiles produced by conventional processing methods have been widely used in electron tubes, electric light source parts, metal processing tools, and turbine discs.